Story Highlights

 Aside from Far Cry, I believe Ubisoft’s handling of well-established IPs has been extremely underwhelming recently.
 Avatar: Frontiers of Pandora, a highly anticipated game, went on a massive sale within 2 weeks, and with a low player count, it was undoubtedly “a sign of the game failing.”
 Similarly, Skull and Bones, proclaimed a “AAAA title” by Ubisoft, was also considered a flop after sub-average ratings and failing to secure 1 million sales.

-Looking at the figures from Google and data visualization centers, it’s clear that Ubisoft’s ambition with their projects, yet consistently failing to see what players want, has resulted in extreme stock decline.
+Looking at the figures from Google and even from a data visualisation service, it’s clear that Ubisoft’s ambition with their projects, yet consistently failing to see what players want, has resulted in extreme stock decline.
 After their peak in 2021 with $85.18 per share, their stocks have dropped down to a horrifying $14.20 as of early October 2024.

 With reports coming in of Ubisoft laying off almost 50 people in a single day, Ubisoft is in a troubled state, to say the least.
 However, while most companies in this position would fail to recover, there’s a beacon of hope that could save this company and the franchises we’ve loved from fading into nothingness.